Let us help you with your new home

 Other options to consider after making an offer:

-- Home Warranty – This is typically provided by the seller at closing.
+- Home Warranty – Typically provided by the seller at closing.
 The home warranty can cover items for the first year of the home purchase.
 Your realtor will have more information on what exactly is covered with a home warranty.

 - Home Inspection – Get a qualified home inspector to make sure there are no hidden issues with the home before purchasing.
 Ask your realtor for a list of potential inspectors.
-Home inspections may not be required by the lender, but you should want to consider the risks before waiving the option.
+The lender may not require home inspections, but you should want to consider the risks before waiving the option.

 Step 7: Closing